nekonee/the_lands_of_jo-ebs/README.md

 ```

 ## Tests
-Nosetest is was already installed in the previous step so you can just proceed with
+Nosetest was already installed in the previous step so you can just proceed with
 ```
 nosetests -s
 ```